 The time a transaction took to complete is also recorded and displayed on the chart under the "app" label. "app" indicates that something was happening within the application, but we’re not sure exactly what.
 This could be a sign that the agent does not have auto-instrumentation for whatever was happening during that time.

 It’s important to note that if you have asynchronous spans, the sum of all span times may exceed the duration of the transaction.

-The Transactions table is similar to the traces overview and shows the name of each transaction occurring in the selected service.
-Transactions with the same name are grouped together and only shown once in this table.
 By default, transaction groups are sorted by Impact.
 Impact helps show the most used and slowest endpoints in your service - in other words, it’s the collective amount of pain a specific endpoint is causing your users.
 If there’s a particular endpoint you’re worried about, you can click on it to view the transaction details.

 For further details, including troubleshooting and custom implementation instructions, refer to the documentation for each APM Agent you’ve implemented.